Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 What should I avoid while taking Norco?

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Norco will affect you.
+Dizziness or severe drowsiness can cause falls or other accidents.

 Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
 Acetaminophen (sometimes abbreviated as APAP) is contained in many combination medicines.
 Taking certain products together can cause you to get too much acetaminophen which can lead to a fatal overdose.
 Check the label to see if a medicine contains acetaminophen or APAP.